 REGULAR FEEDBACK CONVERSATIONS

 Providing good performance feedback is an essential element of this process.
 Ongoing conversations between the employee and manager lead to stronger working relationships and engagement.
-Including the employee in conversations that connect their work to the broader organization help foster a community and connection to the team, as well as a sense of responsibility and understanding for how their goals and activities impact the organization.
+Including the employee in conversations that connect their work to the broader organization helps foster a community and connection to the team, as well as a sense of responsibility and understanding of how their goals and activities impact the organization.

-Both parties should document the key elements of the feedback conversations including key accomplishments, praise and acknowledgements, constructive or corrective feedback and adjustments to objectives.
+Both parties should document the key elements of the feedback conversations including key accomplishments, praise and acknowledgements, constructive or corrective feedback, and adjustments to objectives.
 In Workday, it is possible for both parties to comment on a specific goal.
 These comments are stored in Workday and can be accessed when preparing end of year evaluation statements.
-Notes taken over the course of the year are extremely helpful when completing the Final Goal Review evaluation activity.
+Documented notes are extremely helpful in efficiently completing the Final Goal Review evaluation activity.